Taimur-Shabbir/taimur-shabbir.github.io/_posts/2022-09-04-sql-problems-and-solutions.md

 ### [Active User Retention](https://datalemur.com/questions/user-retention)

+The following shows my first solution which has more parts to it than necessary.
+After it we can see my second solution, which pares down the unnecessary parts of the query and makes it cleaer.

 The approach here is as follows.
 I need to use a self-join on the user_actions table so that I can compare, for the same user_id, whether or not the user_id had transactions in consecutive months.
 The question defines "active users" as those who have a required interaction type in both July and June, so I want to look for these users only.

 I will join using a compound key where a.user_id is equal to b.user_id and also the event_date of table alias b occurs after the event date of table alias b.